PaulleDemon/Email-automation/readme.md

 * Specify follow-up rule.
 * Use existing templates.

+> [!WARNING]
->**Note**: Don't use this service to send marketing emails or spam.
+Don't use this service to send marketing emails or spam.
 It can result in your email being sent to spam or locked.

+> [!NOTE]
+Stop using gmail or yahoo mail for cold outreach , both Google and yahoo actively prevents automation.
+Use your own domain or hotmail/outlook

 > This tool makes use if Jinja2 to render the emails, so any valid Jinja syntax is acceptable

 ### screenshots